eleriaqueen/rag-highres-scrolling-dmg-sprites/README.md

 If BGRA32 crashes your game convert each sprite to Indexed8.

+Slightly modified ACT are available for convenience if you want the original animations.
+They have been adjusted for the higher sprite resolution.

 # License
 You may not re-package, re-release nor publish modified versions of files from this project under any circumstance.